 Toronto | Dec 10, 2018 – Joyride is expanding into scooter share.

-Joyride, a world-leading micromobility platform, will officially launch its scooter share offering with operators in over a dozen global markets scheduled for early 2019.
+Joyride, a world-leading micromobility platform, will officially launch its scooter-share offering with operators in more than a dozen global markets scheduled for early 2019.
 Joyride has already launched scooter share pilots with select partners in North America and Europe and plans to quickly expand its reach with more deployments.

 The Joyride platform is a complete software solution for anyone interested in launching an independent micromobility-share system in their brand.
 Operators who launch with Joyride can offer their customers scooters, bicycles and e-bikes to rent all within the same app — a true multimodal system.

-Joyride is the world’s leading micromobility platform, with a presence in 12 countries and four continents.
-Launched in 2015 as a platform for bike share operators, Joyride, has worked with governments, large scale operators, and startups around the world to launch micromobility fleets and reduce the global carbon footprint.
+Joyride is the world’s leading micromobility platform with a presence in more than 60 global markets.
+Joyride has worked with governments, large-scale operators and startups to seamlessly launch micromobility fleets and reduce global carbon footprints.